finbourne/lusid-sdk-python/sdk/docs/TransactionPortfoliosApi.md

 # create an instance of the API class
 api_instance = lusid.TransactionPortfoliosApi(lusid.ApiClient(configuration))
-scope = 'scope_example' # str | The scope of the transaction portfolio to upsert details for. code = 'code_example' # str | The code of the transaction portfolio to upsert details for.
-Together with the              scope this uniquely identifies the transaction portfolio. effective_at = 'effective_at_example' # str | The effectiveAt datetime at which the upserted details should take effect.
-Defaults              to the current datetime if not specified. (optional) details = lusid.CreatePortfolioDetails() # CreatePortfolioDetails | The details to upsert to the specified transaction portfolio. (optional)
+scope = 'scope_example' # str | The scope of the transaction portfolio to update or insert details for. code = 'code_example' # str | The code of the transaction portfolio to update or insert details for.
+Together with the              scope this uniquely identifies the transaction portfolio. effective_at = 'effective_at_example' # str | The effective datetime at which the updated or inserted details should become valid.
+Defaults to the current LUSID system datetime if not specified. (optional) details = lusid.CreatePortfolioDetails() # CreatePortfolioDetails | The details to update or insert for the specified transaction portfolio. (optional)

 try:
     # [EARLY ACCESS] Upsert portfolio details